Gravitational redshift: Astronomical observations

+In 2024, Padilla et al. have estimated the gravitational redshifts of supermassive black holes (SMBH) in eight thousand quasars and one hundred Seyfert type 1 galaxies from the full width at half maximum (FWHM) of their emission lines, finding log z ≈ −4, compatible with SMBHs of ~ 1 billion solar masses and broadline regions of ~ 1 parsec radius.
+This same gravitational redshift was directly measured by these authors in the SAMI sample of LINER galaxies, using the redshift differences between lines emitted in central and outer regions.

 Terrestrial tests

+Between 1925 and 1955, very few attempts were made to measure the gravitational redshift.

 The effect is now considered to have been definitively verified by the experiments of Pound, Rebka and Snider between 1959 and 1965.
 The Pound–Rebka experiment of 1959 measured the gravitational redshift in spectral lines using a terrestrial 57Fe gamma source over a vertical height of 22.5 metres.
 This paper was the first determination of the gravitational redshift which used measurements of the change in wavelength of gamma-ray photons generated with the Mössbauer effect, which generates radiation with a very narrow line width.
 The accuracy of the gamma-ray measurements was typically 1%.

 An improved experiment was done by Pound and Snider in 1965, with an accuracy better than the 1% level.